Duelist Guide: Tips for Duels

-** = Available Sets are: Core, Legacy, Curse of Naxxramas, One Night in Karazhan, Journey to Un'goro, Whispers of the Old Gods, Scholomance Academy, Madness at the Darkmoon Faire, The Darkmoon Races, and Forged in the Barrens, United in Stormwind, and Fractured in Alterac Valley.
+** = Available Sets are: Core, Legacy, Curse of Naxxramas, Goblins vs Gnomes, One Night in Karazhan, Journey to Un'goro, Whispers of the Old Gods, Kobolds and Catacombs, Scholomance Academy, Madness at the Darkmoon Faire, The Darkmoon Races, Forged in the Barrens, United in Stormwind, and Fractured in Alterac Valley.

 Most of the update consists of the addition of new treasures, and more sets you can use to create your starting deck.
 Since many Hero Powers and Treasures remain unchanged, the newly added strategies will be highlighted in their own section.

 Hero Powers: All of Demon Hunter’s Hero Powers are useful for the same reason, damage.
 However, they have their distinctions where they’re better with different cards.
 Infernal Strike is great at building up burst damage as you trade with minions little by little.
 Outlander excels in decks that play and draw lots of cards to passively gain damage for only 1 mana.
 Illidari Strike deals 2 damage to a minion in the form of two 1/1s.
 If only one is needed to kill the target, the other can still attack a different minion.